 How we are working across disciplines to drive innovation and change lives.

 Visual art and data have combined to reveal the effects of climate change in the Arctic, and to create a breathtaking exhibition.
 The clue is in the name of Team Shrub - the School of GeoSciences' student-led tundra researchers: they just love nature.
 And it's a love that goes beyond work that aims to understand how global change alters plant communities and ecosystem processes.

-The Edinburgh Futures Institute is where the University’s world-class interdisciplinary expertise in social and data science, the arts, and humanities meets the external organisations that are tackling society’s most pressing need.
+The Edinburgh Futures Institute brings together expertise in social and data science, the arts, and humanities to help tackle society’s most pressing challenges.

 Music to their ears

-The Social Programme is a joint initiative from the University and its partners the National Galleries of Scotland, the National Library of Scotland, National Museums Scotland, and Edinburgh Zoo.
+The Social Programme is a joint initiative from the University with partners: National Galleries of Scotland, the National Library of Scotland, National Museums Scotland, and Edinburgh Zoo.
 Its aim is simple – to create a friendly, relaxed and social environment for those affected by dementia.

 Curious about the scientific history of Edinburgh?